 As the most popular ingredient in coffee, caffeine provides stimulating effects that start the day with a much-needed increase in energy.

-Aside from energy and alertness, coffee can also affect your body and sex hormones, including testosterone.
+Aside from energy and alertness, coffee can also affect your body and sex steroid hormones, including testosterone.

 After spending hundreds of hours reviewing published literature on caffeine, here’s what I learned about coffee’s effects on the primary male sex hormone.